AiroaeiCatalin/AiroaeiCatalin/README.md

 - 🔭As for the moment, I am working on **Best auto deals app** which is an app where you can trade used cars.

-- 🌱 The technologies I'm currently using but also at the same time learning are **Java, html5, css3, javascript, postgresql, react.js, Spring Boot, Spring Security, typescript, javascript**
+- 🌱 The technologies I'm currently using but also at the same time learning are **Java, html5, css3, javascript, postgresql, react.js, Spring Boot, Spring Security, typescript**

 <h3 align="left">Connect with me:</h3>